skywind3000/z.lua/README.md

 - **10x** times faster than **fasd** and **autojump**
 - **3x** times faster than **z.sh**
 - Available for **posix shells**: bash, zsh, dash, sh, ash, busybox and etc.
-- Supports Windows cmd (with clink) and cmder
+- Supports Windows Power Shell and cmd (with clink/cmder/conemu).
 - Supports fish shell (2.4.0 +)
 - Self contained, no dependence on awk/gawk
 - Compatible with lua 5.1, 5.2 and 5.3+